joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 So dont trust words, trust actions.
 Trust proper encryption rather than privacy statements.

 #### MS-teams
-MS-teams is security wise equivalent to Office 365.
+MS-teams is security-wise equivalent to Office 365.
 It is new set of new communication tools, but they are based upon Office 365.

 "Microsoft Teams is built upon Office 365 Groups and provides a new way to access shared assets for an Office 365 Group." https://support.office.com/en-us/article/Frequently-asked-questions-about-Microsoft-Teams-–-Admin-Help-05cbe533-2181-4e95-a4b0-52cd7695fafc